• Skip to main content

 There are three different main types of ground beef.
 They are ground chuck, sirloin, and round, and these parts are all gotten from different parts of a cow.

-Even though ground beef is generally considered lean meat, ground chuck, which is the cut of meat around a cow's shoulder, contains at least 15% fat.
+Ground chuck is made from the meat around a cow's shoulder and usually contains at least 15% fat.

 Generally, people use different types of ground beef for different dishes.
 For example, ground chuck is excellent for making burgers due to its higher fat content.